Tempurturtul/junior-dev/README.md

   npm i
   ```

-- Use npm scripts to generate files, lint, serve, and test.
+- Use npm scripts to generate files, lint, serve, test, and deploy.

   ```
   # Generate JSON files for blog posts and portfolio pieces.